-Judge Reinstein has been the recipient of numerous awards, including the State Bar of Arizona Outstanding Judge Award, the Arizona Supreme Court Distinguished Service Award for Improving Public Trust and Confidence, the United States Attorney General National Crime Victims Service Award, the State Bar Judicial Award of Excellence, the United States Attorney General’s Distinguished Service Award for DNA Commission, the Arizona Attorney General’s Distinguished Service Award for Policy and Leadership, the Arizona Attorney General’s Award as the Outstanding Sexual Assault Judicial Professional, the Outstanding Judge Award from the Maricopa County Bar Association, the Society of Professional Journalists Sunshine Award, the “Empty Shoes” Award from Parents of Murdered Children, and most recently, the Chief Justice’s Outstanding Contributions to the Arizona Courts Award.
+Judge Reinstein has been the recipient of numerous awards, including the State Bar of Arizona Outstanding Judge Award, the Arizona Supreme Court Distinguished Service Award for Improving Public Trust and Confidence, the United States Attorney General’s National Crime Victims Service Award, the State Bar Judicial Award of Excellence, the United States Attorney General’s Distinguished Service Award for DNA Commission, the Arizona Attorney General’s Distinguished Service Award for Policy and Leadership, the Arizona Attorney General’s Award as the Outstanding Sexual Assault Judicial Professional, the Outstanding Judge Award from the Maricopa County Bar Association, the Society of Professional Journalists Sunshine Award, the “Empty Shoes” Award from Parents of Murdered Children.
+Most recently, he received the Chief Justice’s Outstanding Contributions to the Arizona Courts Award and the Judge Learned Hand Award for Public Service.
 He was selected to the Maricopa County Bar Association Hall of Fame in 2015 and was recently named a Distinguished Fellow of the Morrison Institute for Public Policy at Arizona State University.

 Don't miss out...

 Subscribe to get our latest content by email.